Vitamin analysis, observations

 Color: The water soluble vitamins are all white powders, with 2 exceptions (Riboflavin & B12 in all its various forms, due to the cobalt at the center of the molecule).
 B12 is structurally related to hemoglobin and chlorophyll (porphyrins or tetrapyrroles).
 Riboflavin has a rich dark orange yellow color, even when highly dilute; it’s also strongly fluorescent.
 There was an incident of shredded wheat cereal that had an unsightly appearance from unevenly distributed, sprayed-on riboflavin and reduced iron.
 Of the fat soluble vitamins, only the Carotenes have color (carrots, tomatoes, watermelon, cantaloupe, sweet potatoes).

 The main fat-soluble vitamins (A, D, E): Beta-Carotene and the other carotenoids are 40 carbon tetra-terpenes, and are unrelated to keratin (a protein).
 Bulk Retinol concentrate (a 20 carbon di-terpene) is an oily liquid that might have a faint yellow coloring.
 Some but not all Beta-carotene is converted in the body to retinol (Vitamin A), while other carotenoids (lycopene, lutein) have no provitamin A activity.
 The carotenoids are very good antioxidants in the plants as well as in stored food and in the human body; retinol is not as powerful an anti-oxidant as the carotenes.
 The vitamin E Tocopherols ( (27, 28 and 29 carbon tri-terpene derivatives) are viscous oily liquids without much color.
 They also are good anti-oxidants in the food and in the body The D vitamins also are triterpene derivatives (with 27 and 28 carbons), nearly identical to the cholesterol molecule.
 D2 and D3 are white powders.
 Vitamin K as well comes from the terpene/isoprenoid pathway.
+During analysis, non-polar (fat soluble) solvents must be used, but initial soaking in water is necessary to dissolve/release gelatin and other encapsulations.

 This is based on personal observation of USP (& other) reference standards used for quantifying vitamins with LC (HPLC).
 I spent time on all the vitamins except K.

-The earlier classical spectrophotometric assays were largely replaced with the more specific LC separations, except when a large number of samples had to be turned around quickly.
+The earlier/classical spectrophotometric assays were largely replaced with the more specific LC separations, except when a large number of samples had to be turned around quickly.
 Titrimetric assays were also no longer needed.

 Several of the vitamins have native fluorescence in the visible or UV range (without needing derivatization).